This module develops a critical understanding of advanced techniques used by Ethical Hackers to examine the security of web applications.

 3. Demonstrate a critical evaluation of an advanced security topic with an independent project.

-1 Web Application Security
+1 Overview of Web Application

 Core Defence Mechanisms.
 Handling User Access, Authentication, Session Management, Access Control.